 The small product tankers are scheduled for delivery in 2022.

-The shipbuilder has been struggling with the ordering draft for quite some time, further aggravated by the ongoing COVID-19 pandemic.
+The shipbuilder has been struggling with the ordering drought for quite some time, further aggravated by the ongoing COVID-19 pandemic.

 As a result, the company resorted to various cost-saving measures, including early retirement plans and unpaid furloughs which have seen workers on strike since May.